pandaboi1/Obsidian-Template/04 - Permanent/STARTER AI Workshop/Day 1.md

 #### Learning
 #####  Train and Test Data
-Given training data is roughly 80% overall data and testign
+Given **training data** is roughly 80% overall data and **testing data** is the other 20%.

+##### Machine Learning vs. Deep Learning
+Machine learning has human intervention layer to interpret data, while deep learning is just the normal layer.

+3 layer are:
+- Input
+-